E-Lian/FreezeRun/README.md

 ## Phase 4 Task 3
 - refactor the association between Game and Level so that the direction of the arrow is reversed, from Game to Level.
-That way none of the classes in model will have a field of Game.
+That way none of the classes in the model will have a field of Game.
 - redesign Fireball's fields and methods so that it extends the abstract class Character.
-Initially Character class is meant to represent the living beings in the game: Player and Enemy.
+Initially, the Character class is meant to represent the living beings in the game: Player and Enemy.
 As the game gets bigger and more objects are added, Character came to represent objects in game that may change coordinates, which means it should also include Fireball.
 - refactor so that each object has a detectCollision method to simplify the process of checking collision between